-The following discussion regarding the Loan Participation Agreement and loan participation in general applies to the Business Facilities.
-We anticipate that the Loan Participation Agreement described below will also be used in connection with the SPV's purchase of Eligible Nonprofit Loans under the Nonprofit Facilities.
+The following discussion regarding the Loan Participation Agreement and loan participation in general applies to both the Business Facilities and the Nonprofit Facilities.

 The Boston Fed posted a form of Loan Participation Agreement, which comes in two parts: the transaction specific terms (see here) and the standard terms and conditions (see here), which are based on the LSTA's standard terms and conditions.
 The SPV has certain rights under the Participation Agreement that are different than under a typical participation.
 The SPV does have special elevation and voting rights.
 The SPV is permitted to sell its participation (without elevation) with the consent of the Eligible Lender.
 The SPV is permitted to elevate its participation into an assignment only with the consent of the Eligible Borrower, the Eligible Lender, and other necessary parties.
 However, the SPV may sell, transfer or elevate its participation without consent of the Eligible Lender or the Eligible Borrower upon the following triggers: Eligible Borrower's failure to make payment when due, insolvency of Eligible Borrower or Eligible Lender, if required by statute or court, or if refraining to take the action would violate the forgiveness restrictions.
 The SPV can sell to the Federal Reserve or Department of the Treasury without consent, so long as the sale is not made to effect a securitization.